-Morning class is Information Resource Management, INFO 6250, with Dr. Zack Jourdan
+Morning: Information Resource Management, INFO 6250, Dr. Zack Jourdan

-Afternoon class is Managerial Applications of Accounting Information, ACCT 6220, with Dr. Jan Heier
+Afternoon: Managerial Applications of Accounting Information, ACCT 6220, Dr. Teresa Lang

 Morning: Financial Valuation: Models and Applications, FINA 6630, with Dr. Tewhan Hahn

-Afternoon: Managing Human Resources for a Competitive Advantage, MNGT 6120, with Dr. Ed Arnold
+Afternoon: Managing Human Resources for a Competitive Advantage, MNGT 6120, Dr. Ed Arnold

-Afternoon: Marketing Management, MKTG 6150, with Dr. Venessa Funches
+Afternoon: Marketing Management, MKTG 6150, Dr. Venessa Funches

-Afternoon: Synergistic Organizational Strategy, MNGT 6800, with Dr. Kevin Banning
+Afternoon: Synergistic Organizational Strategy, MNGT 6800, Dr. Kevin Banning